 The majority of infected individuals will remain disease-free and in a state of latent tuberculosis infection (LTBI) for their lifetime.
 Approximately 5% of newly infected hosts (often those with immune dysfunction) are unable to contain the infection and therefore proceed to early disease progression within the first 18 to 24 months (primary TB, or early disease progression).
 Young children and individuals with impaired cell-mediated immunity are most at risk.
 Disseminated and central nervous system (CNS) TB can occur in infants as early as a few months after the onset of infection.
 Primary TB may present with complicated lymphadenopathy, pleural disease, or caseating pneumonia.
 Approximately 5% of individuals with LTBI will develop postprimary or reactivation TB, which occurs 18 to 24 months or more after having acquired the infection.
 The source for this late disease progression is the repository of infected macrophages, which are capable of harboring viable mycobacteria across a lifetime.
 Pulmonary upper lobe fibrocavitary disease is the most common presentation of reactivation TB, although atypical pulmonary findings or extrapulmonary disease are present in up to 30% of cases.

 High-risk groups: The global burden of TB can be reduced by identifying high-risk groups to be targeted for screening, preventative therapy, and early disease detection/treatment.
 A reduction in immune function is the proposed mechanism for the following risk factors: human immunodeficiency virus (HIV)-positive, transplantation, end-stage renal disease, tumor necrosis factor alpha inhibitor therapy, diabetes mellitus, immunosuppressive drugs (≥15 mg prednisone/d), body mass index (≤20 kg/m2), young age (<4 years).
-Other clinical risk factors include silicosis, malignancy (especially head and neck and hematologic), recent TB infection (≤2 years), fibronodular disease or granuloma (chest radiographs), heavy alcohol consumption (≥3 drinks/d), smoking (≥1 pack/d) (Table 1).
+Other clinical risk factors include silicosis, malignancy (especially head and neck and hematologic), recent TB infection (≤2 years), fibronodular disease or granuloma (chest radiographs), heavy alcohol consumption (≥3 drinks/d), smoking (≥1 pack/d) (Table.
+Risk factors for the development…).
 Exposure categories relevant for risk assessment include contact with an index case of active TB and origin from a country with a high disease incidence.
 Demographic and socioeconomic determinants have an influence on the impact of the above risk factors for any given population.

 Clinical Features and Natural History Top